plotly/plotly.github.io/_posts/plotly2/2016-11-28-axes-properties.md

 steps:
  - title: Introduction
    sub-steps:
     - copy: Most graphs consist of a horizontal axis (x-axis) and a vertical axis (y-axis) to display their data.
-This tutorial will show you different ways you can play with your axes properties.
+This tutorial will show you different ways you can define axes properties.
 All the attributes in this tutorial are found in the online [workspace](https://plot.ly/create/) in the 'Axes' section, under STYLE."
       img: "![Axes section](../static/images/misc-tutorial-images/axes section.png)"

  - title: Change Axis Range
    sub-steps:
-    - copy: "The 'Range' sub-tab is where to go when you need to change the range of your axes."
+    - copy: "You can set the range of your axes in the 'Range' sub-tab."
-    - copy: "The axes start at 0 by default, but if you want you to change the range of your axes, click 'Custom Range' under 'Selection'."
+    - copy: "The axes are autoscaled, but if you want you to change the range of your axes, click 'Custom Range' under 'Selection'."
       img: "![Custom range](../static/images/misc-tutorial-images/custom range.png)"
     - copy: "For our example, our y-axis values are over 15 so we'd like our y-axis to start at 10 (our minimum value).
 We'll click on 'Y' and then enter the minimum value in the 'Min' field.
 This can be done if we have a maximum value, by entering it in the 'Max' field."
       img: "![Changing range](../static/images/misc-tutorial-images/y value range.gif)"

  - title: Reverse Axis
    sub-steps:
     - copy: "Reversing the axis is so easy; just flip the 'Min' and 'Max' values.
-The animated image below shows that when we switch the 'Min' and 'Max' values, the axis is flipped."
+The animated image below shows that when we switch the 'Min' and 'Max' values, the axis is reversed."
       img: "![Reverse](../static/images/misc-tutorial-images/reverse axis.gif)"

  - title: Log Axis
    sub-steps:
-    - copy: "You can also set up the axis type as linear or log.
-In the 'Range' sub-tab, select the x-axis or y-axis, then click 'Linear' or 'Log' under 'Axis Type'."
+    - copy: "You can also set the axis type as linear or log.
+In the 'Range' sub-tab, select the desired axis, then click 'Linear' or 'Log' under 'Axis Type'."
       img: "![Linear log](../static/images/misc-tutorial-images/loglinear.gif)"

  - title: Tick Labels
    sub-steps:
-    - copy: "Customizing the tick labels along the axes can help highlight particular aspects of your data."
+    - copy: "Customizing the style and number of tick labels along the axes can help highlight particular aspects of your data."
     - copy: "The tick labels reflect column values that were selected in your trace(s)."
       img: "![Tick labels](../static/images/misc-tutorial-images/x axis tick labels.png)"
     - copy: "You have the option of showing these labels or hiding them.
-Go to 'Axes', then 'Tick Labels' and depending on the axis you want to change, select X or Y, or 'ALL'.
+Go to 'Axes', then 'Tick Labels' and depending on the axis you want to change, select X, Y, or 'ALL'.
 The default is 'SHOW' but click 'Hide' if you don't wish to display them."
       img: "![Hide or show tick labels](../static/images/misc-tutorial-images/tick labels.gif)"

  - title: Tick Text